pocc/tshark.dev/content/packetcraft/scripted_gen.md

 ## Crafting libraries

-Interpreted languagess like Python and Ruby can be convenient because packet generation can be interactive.
+Interpreted languages like Python and Ruby can be convenient because packet generation can be interactive.

 ### Bash: various